freedomofpress/securedrop/docs/diagrams/README.md

   [SecureDrop website FAQ][].
 Up to date at the time of this writing.
   A symbolic link to the English version of the diagram (`SecureDrop-en.png`).
-- `SecureDrop.svg`: Multi-lingual SVG source file used to generate `SecureDrop-*.png` files for the corresponding languages.
+- `SecureDrop-en.svg`: SVG used to generate the English version
 - `SecureDrop.vsdx`: The Microsoft Visio source file used to generate `SecureDrop-visio.png`.
 For context, see [#274][].
 - `SecureDrop-0.3-DFD.png`: A WIP DFD (data flow diagram) created for